NotYuSheng/Multimodal-Large-Language-Model/doc/installation.rst

        docker-compose up -d

-4. Access the Open-WebUI webpage from the host:
+4. Access the Streamlit webpage from the host:

    .. code-block:: text

-       <host-ip>:8080

-   Access the FastAPI docs page from:
+       <host-ip>:8501

+   API calls to Ollama server can be made to:

    .. code-block:: text

-       <host-ip>:8000/docs

-5. Import the Model and Tool in Open-WebUI:
-   After accessing the Open-WebUI interface, navigate to the `Workspace` tab.
-Use the following JSON files to import the model and tool:

-   - **Model:** `open-webui_json/channelgpt_model.json`
-   - **Tool:** `open-webui_json/tool-youtube.json`
+       <host-ip>:11434